Pretrial & Probation Services

 Seneca County Pretrial Services serves the criminal justice system and community and assists in preserving community safety.
 Seneca County Pretrial Services provides the Court with information that assists in the judicial process, enforces court orders and provides supervision and treatment options to defendants.

-The Intake component gathers and provides information about arrestees charged with criminal offenses and through way of written report aids the Court in making informed decisions concerning pretrial release.
+The “intake” component gathers and provides information about defendants and helps the Court in making informed decisions concerning pretrial release through written reports.

-The Supervision component increases court appearance rates and proactively monitors court ordered conditions of pretrial release and refers defendants to specialized service providers thus impacting victim and community safety.
+The “supervision” component increases court appearance rates, proactively monitors court ordered conditions of pretrial release, and refers defendants to specialized service providers.

-In order to mitigate failure to appear for court and/or re-arrest pending trial, supervision may be assigned based on the defendant’s level of risk determined by the ORAS-PAT assessment.
-There are three levels of supervision Minimum, Medium, and Maximum.
-Supervision of those pending trial may include random drug/alcohol testing, reporting, EM/SCRAM and referrals to appropriate community agencies.
-These referrals are intended to initiate rehabilitative efforts.
+Supervision requirements are assigned based on the defendant’s level of risk determined by the ORAS-PAT assessment.
+There are three levels of supervision: Minimum, Medium, and Maximum.
+Pretrial supervision may include random drug/alcohol testing, in-person reporting, EM/SCRAM and referrals to appropriate community agencies.

 Probation Services

-The Mission Statement of the Seneca County Probation Services to enhance public safety and promote offender reintegration in the community through proactive supervision and referral to community resources.
-Seneca County Probation Services aims to provide the highest quality service to the Court, community, and offenders, ultimately enhancing public safety.
-This is accomplished through effective community based supervision, enforcement of Court orders and affording offenders an opportunity to initiate positive changes.
+The Mission Statement of the Seneca County Probation Services is to enhance public safety and promote defendant reintegration in the community through proactive supervision and referral to community resources.
+Through effective community-based supervision, enforcement of court orders, and promotion of defendant’s positive change, Seneca County Probation Services shall provide the highest quality service to the Court, community, and defendants.

 Probation Services Contact Information

-All officers provide supervision to their offenders based on evidenced-based practices.
-We believe in addressing the core issues/needs that most of our offender’s experience, which involves evaluation and many levels of service based upon individual needs.
-We refer to local agencies to address issues related to substance abuse, mental health and psychiatric care, other support-based groups, vocational support, GED classes and other individualized services.
+All officers provide supervision to assigned defendants through evidenced-based practices.
+Addressing the core issues/needs of every defendant’s experience requires evaluation and many levels of service.
+Defendants are referred to local agencies to address issues related to substance abuse, mental health and psychiatric care, other support-based groups, vocational support, GED classes and other individualized services.

-All officers are trained in Evidence Based Practices and Core Correctional Practices and integrate this knowledge base into all interactions with offenders.
-Specifically, all officers utilize Motivational Interviewing techniques to encourage offenders to explore and access internal and external factors that impact their thinking and subsequent actions.
+All officers are trained in evidence-based practices and core correctional practices.
+Specifically, all officers utilize Motivational Interviewing techniques to encourage defendants to explore and access internal and external factors that impact their thinking and subsequent actions.

 Probation Department Staff: